VirtoCommerce/vc-platform/docs/developer-guide/working-with-platform-manager/localization-implementation.md

 Dialog object name should describe some action.
 Standard platform dialog has 2 properties: title and message.

-### DialogВ title and messageВ
+### Dialog title and message

-In order to pass the parameter values, use **titleValues** and **messageValues** properties for title and message respectively.В In case of a more complex dialog, just pass more IDs while initializing and use them in the (html) template.
+In order to pass the parameter values, use **titleValues** and **messageValues** properties for title and message respectively.
+In case of a more complex dialog, just pass more IDs while initializing and use them in the (html) template.

 ## Widgets